- What is Summer Academy?

 Grades 9–12 high school credit recovery or acceleration: Students attend Mondays–Fridays for four hours daily.
 Students can enroll in two credit recovery classes to possibly recoup a total of 1.0 unit of credit.
 Each class is two hours in length.
-Students can also enroll in a one-credit acceleration course for a total of 0.5 credit.
+Students can also enroll in a credit acceleration course for a total of 0.5 credit.
 Each acceleration class is four hours in length.

 Grade 8 Promotional Program: Students participate in an academic program for four hours daily Mondays–Fridays.

 Be the Change: Students have an academic and social program for four hours daily Mondays–Fridays.

 CATP–OJT: Students attend the Central Services food service site or any other job sites for four hours daily Mondays–Fridays.

 Elementary: Four super sites and fourteen neighborhood sites (Please download flyer above for specific site locations.)